David Quiles Guilló.

 Creative team and network builder, working closely with thousands of artists, institutions, and leading brands to build platforms that redefine how art and creativity is experienced, exhibited, and shared online and offline.

-The Wrong Biennale’s exhibitions have attracted millions of visitors worldwide.
-Exhibitions, talks and embassies in 4o+ countries, with projects covered and reviewed in leading media outlets including The New York Times, El País, Spiegel, Tehran Times, Artnet News, Hyperallergic, and many more.
+The Wrong Biennale’s online exhibitions have attracted millions of visitors worldwide.
+Physical exhibitions, talks and embassies in 4o+ countries, with projects reviewed in leading media outlets including The New York Times, El País, Spiegel, El Mundo, Tehran Times, Artnet News, Folha de São Paulo, Hyperallergic, and many more.

 European Commission’s S+T+ARTS honorary mention for organising and curating collaborative art exhibitions, producing cultural artifacts and building creative networks together with thousands of artists, curators and institutions worldwide.